Grief & Bereavement

 Image Courtesy of “Ten Percent Happier”

 Supporting and accompanying our donor families during the raw and tender time of donation is one of the most important responsibilities of the donation professional.
-From personal experience, it is also one of the deepest privileges.
+It is also one of the deepest privileges.

 The personal qualities of those who choose to work in the OPO field—including empathy and dedication—combine with the unpredictable and demanding nature of the work itself to create a perfect storm.
 Your work can become your life and donor families can become “your” families.OPO Professional